Banana Blueberry Smoothie

 If you have the blender with the blades in the cap, add the ice now.

-If you have the blender like mine (pictured) with the blades at the base of the container, hold off on the ice, secure the lid, turn on the blender, and slowly increase the speed until the ingredients have broken down.
+If you have a blender like mine (pictured) with the blades at the base of the container, hold off on the ice, secure the lid, turn on the blender, and slowly increase the speed until the ingredients have broken down.

 Step ten